Simplicity of the contactomorphism group of finite regularity: Rolling-up operator and unfolding-fragmentation operators

 \subsection{Unfolding-fragmentation operators $\Xi_{A;N}^{(k)}$}

 Rybicki \cite{rybicki2} also considers the following map (for $N =2$)

 where $\CU_2$ is a $C^1$-small neighborhood of $\id$ in $ \Cont_{J_A^{(k+1)}}(\CW_{k+1}^{2n+1},\alpha_0)$.
 This is a contact counterpart of Mather's operator of `fragmentation followed by shifting supports' \cite[Construction p.
 524]{mather}.
 We call the map an \emph{unfolding-fragmentation operator in the $q_k$-direction}.
 Its construction is now in order.
-This is where the construction of \cite{rybicki2} makes a stark difference from that of \cite{mather} and the Legendrianization followed by taking the contact potential plays a fundamental role it Rybicki's proof.
+This is where the construction of \cite{rybicki2} makes a stark difference from that of \cite{mather} and the Legendrianization followed by taking the contact potential plays a fundamental role in Rybicki's proof.

 We need to give the general definition of $\Xi_{A;N}^{(k)}$ applied to the $N$-fragmentation, while \cite[p.3313]{rybicki2} gave the construction only for the case of the 2-fragmentation and stop short of giving the general definition associated to the $N$-fragmentation, although he implicitly employed the defintion for the general case in the proof of \cite[Lemma 8.6]{rybicki2}.
 (See the end of the proof in \cite[p.
-3318]{rybicki2} and Remark \ref{rem:N-fragmentation} below of the present paper.)
+3318]{rybicki2} and Remark \ref{rem:rybicki-error} of the present paper.)
+To make clear the dependence on $N$ of its definition, we denote by